wortell-smart-learning/ssis-training/lab05/Exercise 1/Lab 5 Exercise 1.md

 ## Steps

 ### Getting ready
-1. Open "Lab 05 start.sln" from the "start" folder, or continue where you left off after finishing lab 04.
+1. Open "Lab 05 Exercise 1 start.sln" from the "start" folder, or continue where you left off after finishing lab 04.
 2. Open package "Load Fact Reseller Sales.dtx"
 3. Switch to the parameters tab
 4. Replace the value of `C:\course\lab04\exports\` with `C:\course\lab05\exports\`